Anthony-Murray/code_institute_p1_amcareers/README.md

-Need condimration that see a confirmation that my contact form has been submitted and be able to navigate back to the main site.4
+Need confirmation that see a confirmation that my contact form has been submitted and be able to navigate back to the main site.

 - Once contact details have been submitted, the user is redirected to a confirmation page.
 The user can navigate back to the main site using the navigation bar.